vectorgrp/sil-kit/docs/configuration/configuration.rst

 The Vector Integration Bus is configured via a json config file, often referred to as IbConfig.json.
-The IbConfig.json begins with some general information about the configuration file itself followed by three subsections.
+The IbConfig.json begins with some general information about the configuration file itself followed by four subsections.

 The outline of a IbConfig.json file is as follows: